A Complexity-Brightness Correlation in Gamma Ray Bursts: Different Brightness Distributions for Simple and Complex Bursts

-The number of resolved events for which the classification simple-complex was possible is 864 (of 1395 useful events).
-The distribution of $\chi^2_m$ for these events is presented in Figure~\ref{fig:chi2}a.
+The number of resolved events for which the classification simple-complex was possible is 852 (of 1395 useful events).
+The distribution of $\chi^2_m$ for these events is presented in Figure~\ref{fig1}a.
 Note the striking difference in distributions for ``fast risers'' and ``slow risers'' which confirms that the test finds many really simple events among fast risers (which can be simple bursts) and almost none of them among slow risers (which should be complex bursts).

-We found an apparent positive correlation between $\chi^2$ and peak count rate (the reason why we use the peak count rate instead of the peak flux as the measure for brightness is discussed below).
-We separated bursts by different thresholds $C_t$ in $\chi^2_m$ and compared peak count rate distributions for simple ($\chi^2_m < C_t$) and complex ($\chi^2_m > C_t$) events estimating their consistency levels with a Kolmogorov-Smirnov (KS) test.
-The results are presented in Figure~\ref{fig:chi2}b.
-We see that without applying the $\td > \tr$ criterion we have significance level for the brightness-complexity correlation $\sim 3 \times 10^{-4}$ (i.e, a disproof of the null hypothesis that the brightness distributions for simple and complex bursts are the same), while applying the $\td > \tr$ criterion the significance level is $< 10^{-6}$ (minimum consistency level for identical parent distributions of simple and complex GRBs is $1.4 \times 10^{-7}$).
-Our final choice for the classification of a burst as "simple" is: $t_d > t_r$, $\chi^2_m < 1.45$ (all other events satisfying $\tr+\td<2$ s are classified as complex).
+We found an apparent positive correlation between $\chi^2_m$ and the peak count rate (the reason why we use the peak count rate instead of the peak flux as the measure for brightness is discussed below).
+We separated bursts by different thresholds $\chi^2_t$ in $\chi^2_m$ and compared peak count rate distributions for simple ($\chi^2_m < \chi^2_t$) and complex ($\chi^2_m > \chi^2_t$) events estimating their consistency levels with the Kolmogorov-Smirnov (KS) test.
+The results are presented in Figure~\ref{fig1}b.
+We see that without applying the $\taud > \taur$ criterion we have a significance level for the complexity -- brightness correlation of $\sim 3 \times 10^{-4}$ (i.e, a disproof of the null hypothesis that the brightness distributions for simple and complex bursts are the same), while applying the $\taud > \taur$ criterion the significance level is $< 10^{-6}$ (with the extermal value of $1.4 \times 10^{-7}$).
+Our final choice for the classification of a burst as "simple" is: $\taud > \taur$, $\chi^2_m < 1.45$ (all other events satisfying $\taur+\taud>2$ s are classified as complex).